syncfusion-content/winui-docs/winui/Circular-Charts/Explode.md

 ---
 layout: post
-title: Explode in WinUI Circular Chart control | Syncfusion
+title: Explode segments in WinUI Circular Chart control | Syncfusion
-description: Learn here all about explode support in Syncfusion WinUI Circular Chart(SfCircularChart) control with custom support and more.
+description: This section explains about how to explode single segment or all segments in Syncfusion WinUI Circular Chart (SfCircularChart) control.
 platform: WinUI
 control: SfCircularChart
 documentation: ug
 ---

-## Explode Segments
+## Explode segments in WinUI Circular Chart (SfCircularChart)

-Highlighting the segment appearance of [SfCircularChart]() can be customize by using Explode support.

-The following properties are used to explode the individual segments in Pie and Doughnut.
+Exploding a segment is used to pull attention to a specific area of the circular chart.
+The following properties are used to explode the segments in the circular chart.

 * [ExplodeAll]()  - Used to explode all the segments of these series.
 * [ExplodeIndex]() - Used to explode any specific segment.
 * [ExplodeRadius]() - Used to define the explode distance.
 * [ExplodeOnMouseClick]() - Used to explode the segment when segment is clicked.

 **Explode** **Index**